-Pfizer Inc. (PFE), the world’s largest drugmaker, convinced a U.S. judge that its patents for the pain- drug Lyrica are valid and infringed, giving it exclusive sales rights until 2018.
+Pfizer Inc. (PFE:US), the world’s largest drugmaker, convinced a U.S. judge that its patents for the pain- drug Lyrica are valid and infringed, giving it exclusive sales rights until 2018.

 Pfizer, based in New York, sued competitors including Teva Pharmaceuticals USA in federal court in Wilmington, Delaware, in April 2009, contending their sales of generic Lyrica would infringe the patents and cause irreparable harm.